deadlyvipers/dojo_rules/introduction.md

 Hi!
 I am Ashok and am enjoying these sessions.
-I love R.
+I love Ruby and JavaScript.